appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 </div>

-TODO in this example you can see...
+In this example you can see a set of documents that have been extracted.
+Based on the configuration `Document 1` has its purpose set to `ABC`, and `Document 2 > Section 1` has its purpose set to `XYZ`.

 ### Adding Metadata - Tags